Azure/azure-monitor-baseline-alerts/docs/content/patterns/specialized/sap/_index.md

 Monitoring SAP environment allows timely action and improves reliability and security of the environment.
 This solution helps in setting up Azure Monitor alerts for SAP on  Azure Solution.
 Action owners will receive email notifications if utilization metrics exceeds set threshold.

-{{< hint type=note >}}
+> [!note]
-Please do not operate SAP on Azure Solution outside the thresholds provided below.
+> Please do not operate SAP on Azure Solution outside the thresholds provided below.
 If you ignore alerts for the threshold values below then in case of outage, Azure credits are not provided.
-{{< /hint >}}

 **Current Version:**
 v0.0.2 (May 25, 2024)